Labs64/netlicensing.io/_posts/2017-11-18-labs64-netlicensing-cyber-monday-2017.md

 ### Existing Vendors

-Use the following affiliate link:
+Use the following affiliate link and publish it on your website or social profile.

 {% highlight html %}
 http://nlic.io/cm2017?v=YOUR_VENDOR_NUMBER
 {% endhighlight %}

-and publish it on your website or social profile.

-New NetLicening referral registrations will qualify you for **80% OFF** of Basic Package for 6 months.
+New NetLicensing referral registrations will qualify you for **80% OFF** of Basic Package for 6 months.

 ### ... and there is even more